 After dinnertime, it’s up to you to choose for a relaxing night or an action-packed end of the year!
 Spending your Midnight with your friends at one of Milan’s historic squares, among which Piazza Duomo or Piazza Castello could be one of the most appealing choices.
 There your night will be enlightened by colourful fireworks by Milan’s Municipality and by a lot of Italian live concerts, rigorously to be admired with a good glass of bubbles in your hand.
 Forget about going to bed early, the best New Year’s Eves in the city are made to last all night long until the break of dawn.
 Please note that restaurants and clubs in the Duomo area are usually closed for safety reasons.
 This has always happened because, at times, also privates carry out their own fireworks performances.

 - Concert in Piazza Duomo, usually featuring live performances by Italian artists from dinner time (Italian dinner time: 8-9pm, click here to learn more on the Italian eating out culture) until midnight celebrations.
 Piazza Duomo, M1 (red line) – M3 (yellow line) Duomo.

 The night is for dancing

-If you are a music addict, you might like to take part to one of the exclusive parties the most renowned hotels hold or if dancing is your strong hold, one of the many clubs, even the LGBT friendly ones, located just a stone’s throw from the city centre may be what you’ve been looking for.
+If you are a music addict, you might like to take part in one of the exclusive parties the most renowned hotels hold or if dancing is your stronghold, one of the many clubs, even the LGBT friendly ones, located just a stone’s throw from the city centre may be what you’ve been looking for.
 Indeed, Milan is the Italian nightlife capital and sometimes it can offer the opportunity to celebrate New Year’s Eve at its discos from A to Z, from dinner to the unrestrained dances until the morning lights.
 Just one tip: make sure you book quite in advance, as places are limited!

 31 December at the Theatre